2. FILM MUSIC

 According to the original purpose of the soundtrack

-• Adapted music: the soundtrack borrows previously composed music.
-This music can be:
+Adapted music: it borrows previously composed

-- Classical: Also sprach Zarathustra in 2001 A Space Odyssey, Carmina Burana in Excalibur.
+- Classical: Also sprach Zarathustra in 2001 A Space Odyssey,

-- Commercial: "You Never Can Tell" in Pulp Fiction, "November Rain" in Thor: Love & Thunder.
+- Commercial: "You Never Can Tell" in Pulp Fiction, "November

+1.3.
 Evolution

 Silent film

-didn’t exist in silent films.
+The first screening of a film was held on December 28, 1895 in Paris by the Lumière Brothers.
+Sound recording didn’t exist in silent films.
 A selection of classical music and standards played live or improvised near the screen was included to reinforce the images and to cover the noise of the projector.

 Charlie Chaplin (The Gold Rush, The Kid) was a great actor, composer and film director.